2024 Post45 Essay Prizes

 The Mourned Musician in Recent American Poetry

 This beautiful, evocative essay limns the connection between elegy, lyric, and popular music by attending to poems about “mourned musicians.”
-Reading elegies by Terrence Hayes, Cathy Park Hong, and Tomy Pico, Spaide finds a reckoning with poetry’s own “insufficiency” as well as an overheard expression of collective grief–one that might attune us to the grievous history of racialized violence.
+Reading elegies by Terrence Hayes, Cathy Park Hong, and Tommy Pico, Spaide finds a reckoning with poetry’s own “insufficiency” as well as an overheard expression of collective grief–one that might attune us to the grievous history of racialized violence.

 Post45 Essay Prize for Contingent Scholars